hyperledger/besu-docs/docs/Reference/API-Methods.md

         }
         ```

-### eth_getProof
+### `eth_getProof`

-Returns the account and storage values of the specified account, including the merkle proof.
+Returns the account and storage values of the specified account, including the Merkle proof.

 The API allows IoT devices or mobile apps which are unable to run light clients to verify responses
 from untrusted sources, by using a trusted block hash.